Darshanas17/Canteen-Automation-System/README.md

   ### Installation

-  Just create new database in phpmyadmin and import SQL file which is located in SQL/ directory.
+  Just create new database in phpmyadmin and import SQL file which is located in <code> SQL/ </code> directory.

   ### Admin Dashboard